A vertically integrated model with phase change for aquifers in cold firn: Firn Aquifer Model formulation

-The resulting porous medium can be divided into three regions (see Figure~\ref{fig1:sample-aquifer}\textit{c}-\textit{f}).
+The resulting porous medium can be divided into three regions (see Figures~\ref{fig1:sample-aquifer}\textit{c}-\textit{f}).
 These regions arise from the thermal and hydrological history of the porous medium.
-Region I represents undisturbed cold firn.
-When liquid water invades Region I, refreezing occurs to warm the surrounding firn to the melting temperature, creating Region III with reduced porosity $\phi_0 - \Delta \phi$ and full saturation.
-When the aquifer drains from a region, it creates Region II with reduced porosity and residual trapped water.
+Region I represents undisturbed cold, dry firn.
+When liquid water invades Region I, freezing occurs to warm the surrounding firn to the melting temperature, creating Region III with reduced porosity $\phi_0 - \Delta \phi$ and full saturation $s_s$.
+When the aquifer drains from a region, it creates Region II with reduced porosity and residual trapped liquid water.
 More specifically, Region I is cold and dry, with temperature $T=T_0$, water saturation $s_w=0$, and porosity $\phi = \phi_0$, which we write together as a state variable ($T,s_w,\phi)=(T_0,0,\phi_0$).
 Region II is a temperate and (nearly) dry region that has been invaded by liquid water in its history, but the aquifer has drained out of it.
-The resulting pore space has been reduced by $\Delta \phi(\tilde{\textbf{x}})$, reducing the porosity from $\phi_0$ to $\phi_0 - \Delta \phi(\tilde{\textbf{x}})$ due to meltwater refreezing, and is at residual water saturation $s_r$ and melting temperature $T_m$.
+The resulting porosity has been reduced from $\phi_0$ to $\phi'=\phi_0 - \Delta \phi(\tilde{\textbf{x}})$ due to meltwater freezing, and is at residual water saturation $s_r$ and melting temperature $T_m$.
 Thus, Region II is defined by the state variables ($T_m,s_r,\phi_0-\Delta \phi$).
-Region III forms the unconfined aquifer that is temperate ($T=T_m$), saturated ($s_w=s_s$), and has experienced meltwater refreezing leading to a porosity of $\phi_0-\Delta \phi$.
-Thus, the state variables in this region are ($T_m,s_s,\phi_0-\Delta \phi $).
-The height of the unconfined aquifer $h(\tilde{\textbf{x}},t)$ in Region III can then be expressed as the equation (see Appendix \ref{appA} for derivation)
+Region III forms the unconfined aquifer that is temperate ($T=T_m$) where $T_m$ being the melting temperature, saturated ($s_w=s_s$), and has experienced meltwater freezing leading to a porosity of $\phi_0-\Delta \phi$.
+Thus, the state variables in region III are ($T_m,s_s,\phi_0-\Delta \phi $).
+The height of the unconfined aquifer $h(\tilde{\textbf{x}},t)$ in Region III is governed by a vertically integrated model for the evolution of liquid water, which is derived from the enthalpy conservation (see Appendix \ref{appB_enthalpy}) or total water conservation (see Appendix \ref{appsec:composition}) as